Time Is Wobbly: Living With the Telescoping Effect

 Takeaway: in stressful events, collect independent timestamps quickly—photos, logs, cameras—before memory hardens.

-How to Recognize and Avoid the Telescoping Effect
+Recognize and Avoid the Telescoping Effect

 You don’t have to become a robot.
 You need habits that ground your stories to time.
 It’s less about distrusting yourself and more about building friendly guardrails.